-The lead architect firm must include an architect who has the right to practise in the country where he/she is qualified or in the country where he/she currently resides or practises.
+The architect firm must include an architect who has the right to practise in the country where he/she is qualified or in the country where he/she currently resides or practises.
 UK-based applicants should therefore be registered with the Architects Registration Board (ARB) with overseas-based applicants registered with an equivalent regulatory body.

-Architects with more limited experience may wish to consider collaborating with another practice, but the proposed delivery arrangement should be clearly articulated in the return.
+Architects/Landscape Architects with more limited experience may wish to consider collaborating with another practice, but the proposed delivery arrangement should be clearly articulated in the return.
+The principle for the Client is that the right team is assembled for what is being proposed.
 As per the Construction (Design and Management) Regulations 2015, the design team will also need to include provision of an organisation or individual with sufficient knowledge, experience and ability to assist Balfour Beatty in discharging the Principal Designer duties.

 Applicants should note that design data for the Leeds City Square development will be managed and co-ordinated using BIM.
-The appointed lead architect firm will therefore be expected to have appropriate capability to manage the BIM model, with constructive input from all other design disciplines accordingly.
+The appointed lead firm will therefore be expected to have appropriate capability to manage the BIM model, with constructive input from all other design disciplines accordingly.
 The Client is working towards (not fully implementing) BIM level 2 for this project.